duglin/helloworld/README.md

 default              Active   39h
 ibm-cert-store       Active   39h
 ibm-system           Active   39h
-istio-system         Active   21h
+istio-system         Active   21h    <----
-knative-build        Active   18h
+knative-build        Active   18h    <----
-knative-eventing     Active   18h
+knative-eventing     Active   18h    <----
-knative-monitoring   Active   18h
+knative-monitoring   Active   18h    <----
-knative-serving      Active   18h
+knative-serving      Active   18h    <----
-knative-sources      Active   18h
+knative-sources      Active   18h    <----
 kube-public          Active   39h
 kube-system          Active   39h
 ```

 When you see the `istio-system` and the `knatve-...` ones appear then
 you're almost done.
+Press control-C to stop the watch

 Next, check to see if all of the pods are running.
 I find it easiest
-to just see if there are any pods that are not running ;-)  via this:
+to just see if there are any pods that are not running, via this:

 ```
 $ kubectl get pods --all-namespaces | ep -v Running